4×4 South Africa – Top Considerations to Rent or Buy

 EQUIPMENT CONSIDERATIONS FOR A 4×4 SOUTH AFRICA VEHICLE

-The big one here is ‘Where do I or do we sleep’?
+The big question here is ‘Where do I or do we sleep’?

 Options vary from a traditional ground tent to a more versatile rooftop tent.
-A ground tent does allow you to leave it on-site and drive away, whereas you will need to pack down your rooftop tent first before driving away.
-But really it takes minimal time to put a rooftop tent up and down, especially the hard shell pop-up roof tents where it’s all over in about 30 seconds flat.
-This is what we decided on and what a great decision when you’re putting it up and down 365 days a year.
+A ground tent allows you to leave it erected on-site and then drive away, whereas you will need to pack down your rooftop tent before you head off.

 Cold Food Storage